-Singapore penthouse on sale for $72 million, a test for luxury market's recovery
+Singapore penthouse on sale for over $72 million, a test for luxury market's recovery

 The recent tightening of property market controls elsewhere, such as in Hong Kong and Australia, has played a part in attracting foreign demand to Singapore's luxury property this year, Cheng said.

-City Developments Ltd (CDL) (CTDM.SI), one of the largest Singapore developers, also said the average sales price at its high-end Gramercy Park project has risen to more than S$2,800 per square feet in recent months, up 8 percent from a year ago, and foreign buyers accounted for three-quarters of the project so far.
+City Developments Ltd (CDL), one of the largest Singapore developers, also said the average sales price at its high-end Gramercy Park project has risen to more than S$2,800 per square feet in recent months, up 8 percent from a year ago, and foreign buyers accounted for three-quarters of the project so far.

 CDL's billionaire Chairman Kwek Leng Beng is a cousin of the Malaysian developer Quek.